 The Federal Group is a fabrication shop in Michigan that provides high-quality die casting services.
 We have provided custom die-cast parts to companies in a variety of industries and regions for nearly 40 years.
+The basic die casting process involves pushing molten metal into a metal mold called a “die.”
+Die casting is one of the most used methods for producing high-quality parts for a variety of applications.
+Almost every industrial industry relies on die casting for various components.

 What Is Die Casting?